Notice

 Module 3

-The backend is able to persist the data in the DTR / EDC and allows to use IRS for resolving assets.
+The backend is able to persist the data in the DTR / EDC and enables the IRS to resolve assets.

 business context data provisioning 3